 Narcissists and psychopathic personalities are however vengeful and angry personalities.
 Some are overt and open in their rage as a form of emotional and physical violence towards others, whilst others equally use the mind violence of silence as covert control in their typical response.

-The silent type show complete restraint and feigned lack of affect when confronted and act this way to control you and highlight how when you get angrier the problem lies with you.
-However they lie in wait, raging inside, and will tend to ambush you and execute you quietly and when you are least suspecting.
+The silent type shows complete restraint and feigned lack of affect when confronted and act this way to control you and highlight how when you get angrier the problem lies with you.
+However, they lie in wait, raging inside, and will tend to ambush you and execute you quietly and when you are least suspecting.

 They then tend to recruit a “caretaker” personality or follower group who runs around and does all the mundane stuff in their lives.
 They feel such tasks are beneath their magnificence, but also they often lack home care skills, computer skills, or other skill types that most of us have mastered.